 resources: ... - name: git_stack type: git source: uri: ((git_repository)) branch: ((stack_git_branch)) private_key: ((git_ssh_key)) paths: - stack-sample/terraform/*

-paths to trigger terraform jobs only when commits changes terraform files.
+paths to trigger terraform jobs only when commits change terraform files.

-Common pipeline behavior with terraform is to run terraform plan, it's a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources.
-Then create a second job to apply those changes by calling terraform apply.
+Standard pipeline behavior with Terraform is to run Terraform plan (opens new window).
+It's a convenient way to check the execution plan for a set of changes that matches your expectations without making any changes to real resources.
+Then create a second job to apply those changes by calling Terraform apply (opens new window).